-The Approved Provider, persons with management and control, nominated supervisor and/persons in day-to-day charge are responsible for meeting legislated requirements of the ECEC sector which are indicated with LR.
+In addition to the table below, the approved provider, persons with management and control, nominated supervisor and/persons in day-to-day charge are responsible for meeting requirements set out in Attachment 1: Approved Provider and Nominated Supervisor Responsibilities.
+Actions which are legislated requirements of the ECEC sector are indicated with LR.